 Hero Headline Start with a captivating headline that clearly states the main benefit or value proposition.
 Use a high-quality image or video that complements the headline.

-Feature/Benefit 2 List the second feature of the product or service and highlight its primary benefit to the user
+Feature/Benefit 2 Show the second feature of the product or service and highlight its primary benefit to the user.

 The key is guiding visitors seamlessly from high-impact ad messaging to landing page copy reinforcing that value proposition.